Translating German websites – top tips for for business and translation professionals

-According to Internet World Stats for 2018, over 1 billion English-language users surf the Internet, compared to 92 million German-speakers.
+According to Internet World Stats for 2020, over 1 billion English-language users surf the Internet, compared to almost 96 million German-speakers (Germany, Austria, Switzerland).
 So in an ideal world, translating German websites into English increases their potential reach by around 1000%!

-In our digital world, website translation is vital.
-Any German company or organisation wanting to sell its products or services outside its national market translates its website into English.
+In our digital world, any German company or organisation wanting to sell its products or services outside its national market has to translate its German website into English.

 Plug “website translation” into Google and you get reams of free instant machine translation providers – Google Translate, Yahoo!
 Babel Fish, Worldlingo, Paralink etc. (Not used by professional translators!)

 Yes, machine translation is constantly improving, but no, you certainly shouldn't risk your public image by relying on it for website translations.